Tests for comparing time-invariant and time-varying spectra based on the Anderson-Darling statistic: Numerical examples

-In Models~J-L and N-Q, $Z_t=(Z_{1,t},Z_{2,t})^\tau$ and its covariance matrix are defined the same way as in Models A-H. In each model, we only consider the case of $\rho=0.5$.
-For each model in Models~J-M, the two components have equal time-varying spectral densities, while for each model in Models~N-R, the two marginal spectral densities are unequal.
-For each model of Models~N and P-R, both marginal spectra change smoothly over time; while for Model~O, one changes smoothly and the other changes abruptly.
+In Models~J-L and N-R, $Z_t=(Z_{1,t},Z_{2,t})^\tau$ and its covariance matrix are defined in the same way as in Models A-H. In each model, we only consider the case of $\rho=0.5$.
+For each model in Models~J-N, the two components have equal time-varying spectral densities, while for each model in Models~O-S, the two marginal spectral densities are unequal.
+For each model of Models~O and Q-S, both marginal spectra change smoothly over time; while for Model~N, both change abruptly, and Model~P, one changes smoothly and the other changes abruptly.

 To illustrate that the test (\ref{eqn:testmethod_nonstationary}) still works well when applied to testing the null (\ref{eqn:nullhypothesis_equalityofspectraldensities}), we consider stationary Models~A, B and F, again.
 In each of these three models, we only consider the case of $\rho=0.5$.